jhpark1013/blog/_posts/2022-05-13-linux-kernel-patch-on-container_of.markdown

 ## Prologue
 I was reading the wfx codebase (which is a driver for Silicon Lab's wf200 wifi transceiver integrated circuit chip) and saw a lot of `container_of()` structure which I hadn't seen before.
 It's a structure that is specific to the Linux kernel and has several benefits.
 I saw a "fixme" comment in the code that says that the `container_of()` structure is preferred and wanted to tackle it!

-I got a lot of help from Stefano Brivio who was mentoring the Linux kernel outreachy contributors this year.
+I got a lot of help from Stefano Brivio who was mentoring the Linux kernel Outreachy contributors this year.
 The diagram and explanation below was created by Stefano as he was explaining the `container_of()` construct.

 ## Virtual interface storage in wfx code
 In the `wfx_add_interface()` function, when a virtual interface is created, a reference to it is stored in the private data for later usage.